By now, you’re probably familiar with delta 9 THC — the primary cannabinoid within hemp, known for the classic relaxing effects.

-How Cannabis Plants Make THCP
+How Hemp Plants Make THCP

-Without turning this article into a chemistry lecture, suffice it to say that CBGA undergoes an enzymatic reaction with other acidic compounds in cannabis to create a precursor molecule for THCP called tetrahydrocannabiphorolic acid (THCPA).
+Without turning this article into a chemistry lecture, suffice it to say that CBGA undergoes an enzymatic reaction with other acidic compounds in hemp to create a precursor molecule for THCP called tetrahydrocannabiphorolic acid (THCPA).

 Is THCP Legal?